hmcts/et-pet-et1/app/views/guides/markdown/reducing_fees.md

 ### Applying for help with fees
 Apply for help with fees by completing the application form at <a href="https://gov.uk/help-with-court-fees" rel="external">www.gov.uk/help-with-court-fees</a>.
 If you're in England or Wales, you can email your completed application form to <a href="mailto:ethelpwithfees@hmcts.gsi.gov.uk">ETHelpwithfees@hmcts.gsi.gov.uk</a>.

-If you're in Scotland (or you would prefer to post your form), see the <a href="https://gov.uk/help-with-court-fees" rel="external">guide to applying for help with fees</a> for the address.

-You will be given another opportunity to apply for help with fees at the end of the claim.

-If your case reaches a tribunal, you’ll need to apply for help with paying your hearing fee separately.
+If your case is listed for a hearing, you’ll need to apply for help with paying your hearing fee separately.

 ### Reducing fees for groups

-Before applying for a reduction in fees you must  submit your online application.

-If you’re making a joint claim with other people against the same employer then your group will pay a single fee.
+If you’re making a joint claim with other people against the same employer then your group will pay one fee.

 Each individual within a group can apply to pay lower fees  by following the process outlined in the ‘  [applying for help with fees](#applying_for_a_fee_reduction)’ section.

-If one or more people  have their fees reduced, the rest of the group will pay the remaining fee.
+If one or more people have their fees reduced, the group will pay the remaining fee.

 In a case where there are multiple people making a claim, and some pay a reduced fee, no single person will have to pay more than  they would, had they applied on their own.